Current HSX Graduate Students

 transport in HSX.
 He did this by measuring the plasma density and

 temperature profiles using a Thomson scattering system.
 He also

-plasma, which has yielded the particle source rate and neutral density.
+HSX plasma, which has yielded the particle source rate and neutral

-- John received his Ph.D. in Spring of 2007 and currently works at Oak
+- John received his Ph.D. in Spring of 2007 and went to work at Oak

 - Walter Guttenfelder

 - Walter's research on HSX concentrated on examining fluctuations and

 anomalous transport in HSX especially through comparisons of edge

 - Walter received his PhD in the Winter of 2007, and currently works

 at the Princeton Plasma Physics Lab in Princeton, NJ